Demi-urge/menace_sandbox/docs/environment_generator.md

 consumes `synergy_roi` alongside ROI history so improvements in these metrics directly influence the policy update step.

-## OpenAI stub generation
+## LLM stub generation

-When `SANDBOX_STUB_MODEL=openai` and `OPENAI_API_KEY` are set the sandbox generates input stubs via the OpenAI Completion API.
+Set `SANDBOX_STUB_MODEL` to a model name understood by the configured backend to enable language-model driven stub creation.
 Generated objects are cached alongside locally produced stubs under `SANDBOX_STUB_CACHE`.
-This fallback is used whenever the `transformers` pipeline cannot be loaded.
+When no model is configured the sandbox falls back to a deterministic rule-based strategy.